ACF

 2025-09-18 Reference source : World Trade Organization

-• On 8 September 2025, Singapore notified the WTO (G/TBT/N/SGP/76) of a proposal to control six mercury-added lighting products as Hazardous Substances under the Environmental Protection and Management Act (EPMA), to implement decisions adopted at Minamata Convention COP-5 (October 2023).
-Once the regulation takes effect, import, export, and manufacture of the listed products will not be allowed.
-The measure is planned for Gazette publication in Q2 2026, with phased prohibitions on 1 January 2027 and 1 January 2028.
+Once the regulation takes effect, it will prohibit the import, export, and manufacture of the listed products.
+Publication in the Government Gazette is planned for Q2 2026, with phased prohibitions taking effect on 1 January 2027 and 1 January 2028.
 Stakeholders may submit comments until 7 November 2025.

 Scope: Products and HS Codes